NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-06-11-the-proper-way-of-adding-a-cron-job.md

 {% endcodeblock %}

 <br />
 This should create the user crontab files inside <code>/var/cron/tabs/</code> (e.g. <code>/var/cron/tabs/babaei</code>) and open up your system's default text editor which in my case is [nano](http://www.nano-editor.org/).
 It is better to avoid modifying these files directly and always modify them through <code>crontab -e</code> since you don't have to restart the <code>cron</code> service manually this way.
-By the way that <code>-e</code> stands for editor mode.
+By the way, <code>-e</code> stands for editor mode.

 This is a typical <code>root</code> user crontab file I use on one of my production servers (as you can see there is no who column since it's useless in user's own crontab file format):

 {% codeblock lang:sh %}
 SHELL=/bin/sh
-PATH=/etc:/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/etc/:/usr/local/bin:/usr/local/sbin
+PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin
 MAILTO=""

 # Order of crontab fields